tawakuliKH/Computer-Science-Faculty-Kabul-University/README.md

 I would like to thank to Microverse, always inspiring students to develope real world projects and learn new technologies.

+I would also like to thanks Cindy Shin the author of the original design of this <a target='-blank' href="https://www.behance.net/gallery/29845175/CC-Global-Summit-2015">template"</a>.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>